1. Vanquis Chrome

 - Pay at least the minimum amount off each month – Paying the minimum amount each month means you don’t miss a payment and keep up with the terms of your credit agreement.
-But, if possible, pay off more than the minimum, preferably the full balance each month, to cut down on the amount of interest you’ll pay.
+But, if possible, pay off more than the minimum and if affordable the full balance each month, to cut down on the amount of interest you’ll pay.

 - Pay on time – Missing a payment will have a negative impact on your credit score.
 To make sure you never miss a payment, set up a Direct Debit for at least the minimum amount.

-- Don’t use all of your credit – Don’t use up all your available credit or, if you do, try to pay the balance off in full at the end of each month.
+- Don’t use all of your credit – Don’t use up all your available credit or, if you do, try to pay the balance off in full each month.
 This will ensure you don’t pay any interest on your spending and show lenders you’re not over-reliant on credit.